The Irish Bomfords

 Robert’s will was dated 17th December 1816 (21.2, 21.6.1) but it has not been found.
 However there are references to it and the settlement of 1811 was included in it.
 His wife, Maria, was the sole executor.

-When Robert died Maria his wife was aged 48 and all her seven children were under 21, the youngest being only 7.
+When Robert died Maria his wife was aged 48 and all her surviving seven children were under 21, the youngest being only 7.
+Maria died some 30 years later (22.8).

 A tree which covers the relatives in the 1811 settlement (19.2.2) and that of the Massy property of 1802 (19.1.1), and shows the major connections between the families of Massy, Dawson, Bolton, Arthur, Greene and Bomford.